 Although Peter is a bit of a naughty rabbit, his adventures lead him to learn that sometimes, you have to listen to the ones who love you.
 This is a lesson that everyone can use to learn again, and again, and again.

 Luca tells a story about a young boy who has an unforgettable summer in a seaside town in Italy.
 The twist?
 He’s actually a sea monster who can transform into a human boy once he leaves the water.
 While Luca comes to love life on land (especially those shiny, motorized, vespas) his parents go on a quest to find their missing son who isn’t supposed to leave his family home.
 While Luca attempts to dodge his parents and those on a quest to find his real identity, he learns to embrace the best parts of life and the best parts about standing out.
 It’s a cute film with a super heartwarming, important message that all viewers, both young and old, can take to heart.
 Release date: June 18 on Disney+.
 The Boss Baby: Family Business

 The Boss Baby and his older brother, Tim, are all grown up with kids of their own in this

 .
-But when a new Boss Baby brings them together, she inspires a new family business.
+But when a new Boss Baby — the original Tim’s daughter — brings them together, she inspires a new family business and sets off a series of events that will seriously change their lives forever.
+Yes, the new Boss Baby is able to transform her dad and uncle back into babies for two days, where they must go undercover to prevent an evil genius from changing the world.
+It’s just as wild as it sounds.
 Boss Baby sequel Release date: July 2 in theaters and on Peacock.
 Space Jam: A New Legacy

 LeBron James stars in this